Feel like yourself again

 7. Change Up Your Hairstyle

-How you style your hair also may contribute to a receding hairline.
+How you style your hair may also contribute to a receding hairline.
 Man bun?
 Ponytail?
 Cornrows?
-Pretty much any style that pulls on your hair may be stressing your hair to the point where it starts to disappear.
+Pretty much any style that pulls on your hair may stress it to the point where it starts to disappear.

 This type of hair loss is called traction alopecia, and luckily, it has a simple solution: Switch to styles that don’t put stress on your hair.
 If you do want to pull your hair back, make sure your style isn’t too tight, especially on your hairline.